JHillard/RedAlert/docs/source/index.rst

 ------------

 RedAlert is a script, so it doesn't need to be 'installed' in the traditional sense.
-Just check that you have the :ref:`required-software` and then :ref:`download`!
+Just check that you have the :ref:`required-software` and then `Download <https://github.com/JHillard/RedAlert.git>`_ !

 .. _download: